python-trio/trio/docs/source/tutorial.rst

    ### task exited: __main__.child2
    <<< task step finished: __main__.child2

-So then, after another check for I/O, ``parent`` wakes up.
+Then, after another check for I/O, ``parent`` wakes up.
 The nursery cleanup code notices that all its children have exited, and lets the nursery block finish.
 And then ``parent`` makes a final print and
 exits: